ofiwg/libfabric/man/fi_domain.3.md

 The operational mode bit related to using the domain.

+*FI_RESTRICTED_COMP*
+: This bit indicates that the domain limits completion queues and counters to only be used with endpoints, transmit contexts, and receive contexts that have the same set of capability flags.

 # RETURN VALUE

 Returns 0 on success.
 On error, a negative value corresponding to fabric